Laguna Seca: History

-The famous Turn 8 and 8A combination, popularly referred to as 'the Corkscrew', is considered one of the motorsport world's most challenging turns, due to the 18 metre drop in elevation as well as its blind crest and apex on the uphill approach.
+The famous Turn 8 and 8A combination, now called the Zanardi Corkscrew, is considered one of the motorsport world's most challenging turns, due to the 18 metre drop in elevation as well as its blind crest and apex on the uphill approach.

-Turn 2, with its difficult and technical double-apex, has been renamed the 'Andretti Hairpin', in honor of former Formula 1 World Champion Mario Andretti, while Turn 9 has been renamed 'Rainey Curve' in honor of 500cc Grand Prix motorcycle racing World Champion Wayne Rainey, a resident of nearby Salinas, California.
-Also, the straight that runs between Turn 6 and Turn 7 has been renamed the 'Rahal Straight' after four-time consecutive Champ Car race winner Bobby Rahal.
+Turn 2, with its difficult and technical double-apex, has been renamed the 'Andretti Hairpin', in honor racing ledged Mario Andretti, while Turn 9 has been renamed 'Rainey Curve' in honor of 500cc Grand Prix motorcycle racing World Champion Wayne Rainey, a resident of nearby Salinas, California.
+Also, the straight that runs between Turn 6 and Turn 7 has been renamed the 'Rahal Straight' as a tribute to Bobby Rahal, who won four straight CART races at the circuit between 1984 and 1987.
+Turns 8 and 8A are scheduled to be renamed Zanardi Corkscrew for Alessandro Zanardi as part of the 2026 IndyCar weekend as a tribute following his death; his final-lap pass of Bryan Herta at that corner for the lead of the 1996 CART race is regarded as one of the track's most famous moments.

-A Champ Car World Series weekend had been a prominent event from 1983 through 2004, when its spot on the calendar was shifted to the San Jose Grand Prix.
-On the last lap of the 1996 CART race, Alex Zanardi passed Bryan Herta on the inside of the Corkscrew to take the victory.
-Uruguayan driver Gonzalo Rodríguez died during the practice session of the 1999 CART race after crashing at the same corner.
+A CART/Champ Car weekend had been a prominent event from 1983 through 2004, when its spot on the calendar was shifted to the San Jose Grand Prix.
+Uruguayan driver Gonzalo Rodríguez died during the practice session of the 1999 CART race after crashing at the Corkscrew.
 Because of the incident, runoff was installed at the end of the Rahal Straight.